shwetasharmaeco/dating_app_predictions/README.md

 F1 score: 0.525

-Further, predictions were on users who did not answer the question on drug consumption.
+Further, predictions were made on drug habits of users who did not answer the question on drug consumption.